boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {:numbered="false"}

-   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Jie Dong, Greg Mirsky, Rüdiger Geib, and Nicklous D. Morris for their review of this document and for providing valuable comments.
+   The authors would like to thank Adrian Farrel, Joel Halpern, Tarek Saad, Jie Dong, Greg Mirsky, Rüdiger Geib, Nicklous D. Morris, 	Daniele Ceccarelli, and Bo Wu for their review of this document and for providing valuable comments.

    Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for